sciexp/typescript-nix-template/TESTING.md

 # Testing Guide

-Comprehensive testing documentation for the test-starlight project.
+Comprehensive testing documentation for the starlight-nix-template project.

 ## Overview